Nextome/nextome.github.io/docs/Nextome SDK/Android/Integration.md

 In case of necessity, Nextome SDK can write logs with useful info to a file.
 You can start writing logs with `nextomeSdk.startLoggingOnFile()`.
 Those logs can then be shared using `nextomeSdk.stopAndShareLog(context)`.
 A new Intent will be fired with a share dialog that allows to export and save the logs with other apps.
 -->

+## Offline capability
+With the migration from 0.X.X to 1.X.X the SDK can also work offline by default if the resources of the venue were downloaded at least the first time.
+It is also possible to provide the SDK initial resources to let the app work offline from the start.
+More info are available [here](additional-features.md).

 ## Next steps